 What is excessive daytime sleepiness?

-Everyone has days when they feel more sleepy than normal.
+Everyone has days when they feel more sleepy or tired than normal.
 Sometimes you know why this is the case.
 Often it's to do with a busy lifestyle or too many late nights.
 But some people feel sleepy day in and day out and cannot work out why.
 In fact, they may fall asleep at times and places where they really should stay awake, such as on the train home or during a conversation.
 Obviously it is unsafe to feel sleepy while driving.
 This often alerts us to a problem.